 Hometown: Memphis, Tennessee

-Dissertation: Determining a Role for Dynorphin Production within the Locus Coeruleus
+Dissertation: Determining a Role for Dynorphin-producing Neurons Within the Locus Coeruleus

 Perera YR, Hughes A, Fitzkee N. The Adsorbtion Kinetics of Biomolecules on to Pegylated Gold Nanoparticles.
+Annual BPS Meeting.
 Abstract in Biophys J. Feb.
 15, 2019.

 Perera YR, Wang A, Hughes A, Fitzkee N. Modulating Protein-Nanoparticle Interaction Energetics using Site Directed Mutagenesis.
+Annual BPS Meeting.
 Abstract in Biophys J. Feb.
 3, 2017.